List NTFS Permissions on all Folders

 Enter or browse to the folder where you are wanting to get NTFS permissions.
 You can select the folder depth which means how many subfolders deep you want to get permissions.
 You can also select to display the results in a tree view or grid view.

-Next, click the run button at the top to get the NTFS folder permissions report.
+Next, click the run button at the top to run the NTFS permissions report.

 Now I’ve got a list of NTFS permissions for the root folder, and two subfolders deep.
 The report includes the path, the account, directory owner, permissions, applies to, and inheritance.